ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/99b-quiz-heapsort.md

 - [ ] There is a big difference, the asymptotic running time can change

 ::: hints
-- Can Heapsort's behavior change depending on outcome of a comparison?
+- Can Heapsort's behaviour change depending on outcome of a comparison?
 - Yes, it changes things a little bit in that it might move things up and down the heap more or less.